 The drop is very small however it is still a drop, the industry is very competitive and with lots of new photographers on the scene offering cheaper packages so they can build their portfolio many cost saving brides will look to take up these offers.

-Prices vary across the UK for wedding photography with London being the most expensive with the average cost cost to £2000.
-This is following by the South West and South East, Scotland came forth with an average cost of £1,680.
-The East Midlands came in at the cheapest with an average cost of £1,240.
+Prices vary across the UK for wedding photography with the South East being the most expensive with the average cost cost to £1,600.
+This is following by the London, South West and Scotland.
+The North East came in at the cheapest with an average cost of around £1,000.

 Couples frequently ask whether wedding photography is worth such a significant investment when actually on the big day itself, there is nothing to show for it.
 Only you can decide that, but what we can do is give you an insight into where your money is being spent, and how much a good photographer should actually cost you and what a top photographer will give you after your wedding day.